iDiagoValeta/computational_Perception_Jupyter_Notebooks/README.md

 # computational_Perception_Notebooks
-Jupyter notebooks focused on Computational Perception, covering topics such as image processing, visual systems, and pattern recognition.
-Developed during the Computer Engineering degree.
+This repository contains Jupyter notebooks for the course Computational Perception, part of the Computer Science track at the Universitat Politècnica de València (UPV).
+The course covers topics such as image processing, visual systems, and pattern recognition.